1. Home: Explore careers

 University

-You'll need to do a postgraduate course in music therapy accredited by the British Association for Music Therapy.
+You'll need to do an approved postgraduate course in music therapy and then register with the Health and Care Professions Council (HCPC).

-You'll also need 1 or 2 years of paid or voluntary work experience in a health, education or social care setting to apply for a postgraduate course.
+To apply for a postgraduate course, you'll need 1 or 2 years of paid or voluntary work experience in a health, education or social care setting.

 Entry requirements